blackblood/deforest/README.md

 That's it, you are all set.
 Now deforest will start collecting data into a log file.
 For every method call the gem will write some stats to the `deforest.log` file and periodically will persist the log file data to the `deforest_logs` table.
 By default it writes to the table every 1 minute but you can override this by setting `config.write_logs_to_db_every` (takes a datetime object) in `config/initializer/deforest.rb`

 ## Usage
+`Deforest.most_used_methods(dir, size=1)`: returns the top `size` most used methods in a directory, if nil returns most used methods throughout the application. return type: `[file name, line number, method name, call count (how many times this method has been called)]`

+`Deforest.least_used_methods(dir, size=1)`: returns `size` least used methods in a directory, if nil returns least used methods throughout the application. return type: `[file name, line number, method name, call count (how many times this method has been called)]`

 To see method usage data goto `/deforest/files/dashboard`.
-By default data will be shown for models, however you can check data for your other directories using the "Directory" dropdown in the header.
+By default data will be shown for models, however you can check data for your other directories using the "Show data for directory" dropdown in the header.

 ![Dashboard](https://user-images.githubusercontent.com/1737753/220743618-befdee12-c861-4733-abdd-7ab92143c39c.png)